 With the country’s highest location quotient, a metric pointing to the demand of a PR professional’s services, and the highest annual average salary ($97,270), D.C. takes the top spot on our list.
 Home to some of the most image-conscious companies — and people — the capital has its fair share of employers in both the public and private sectors.
 They even have their own modestly-named Meetup group, where we imagine the war stories are told and heard.

 *Statistical region includes Arlington, Va., and Alexandria, Md.

-The most populous city in the nation, New York City unsurprisingly has the most positions, with 19,470.
+The most populous city in the nation, New York City unsurprisingly has the most positions in PR, with 19,470.
 To put that number into perspective, the average American city has just 565 PR jobs.
-New York City, joined by in-state peers Albany and Ithaca in our top 25, is also home to 79 percent of New York’s PR jobs.
-Edelman, the self-proclaimed “world’s largest public relations firm,” had 5,308 employees in 2014, the year it registered nearly $800 million in net fees.
+New York City, joined by in-state peers Albany and Ithaca in our top 25, is also home to 79% of New York’s PR jobs.
+Edelman, the self-proclaimed "world’s largest public relations firm," had 5,308 employees in 2014, the year it registered nearly $800 million in net fees.